 DRAWING UP A LEARNING/WORKING AGREEMENT

-GUIDELINES FOR DEACONS IN THEIR FIRST CURACY (IME 2) AND INCUMBENTS
+GUIDELINES FOR DEACONS IN THEIR FIRST CURACY (PHASE 2) AND INCUMBENTS

 All dioceses already have templates for working agreements which cover practicalities like hours to be worked, time off, mutual expectations etc.

 Although distinctive deacons need initially to learn the bread and butter of parish ministry, eg baptisms, sick visiting, funerals, etc., their ongoing participation in them should always arise out of the diaconal focus of their ministry.
 Deacons are not called to minister within the walls of the church.
 They are called to be out and about in the community, building bridges, creating relationships, identifying and meeting needs.
 This freedom of the deacon is a gift to the mission of the church.

 Therefore, their participation in such aspects of ministry as occasional offices will be governed by whether these have come about through the community focus of their ministry.
 This principle gives clarity to the kind of involvement in general parish ministry which is appropriate for distinctive deacons.

 The notes below are from the Dispositions for diaconal ministry IME Phase 2 used in the Diocese of Exeter with the Bishop’s approval.
 They are receiving attention from the Ministry Division of the Church of England, who asked for this work to be done, ahead of rolling out diaconal dispositions nationally.
 Although most of the learning outcomes are generic and in use for both distinctive and transitional deacons, these additions help to focus the distinctive trajectory of the deacon’s ministry.

 The dispositions are expectations for deacon curates at the end of IME Phase 2: in other words, they are for the length of the first curacy.
 They include the dispositions for the deacon’s first post of responsibility.

 - generic dispositions in black (as per Ministry Division’s own layout)